← Vesper homeGo to dashboard →

 Time horizon (years)

-Number of rungs — one (or more) bond maturing each year out to this horizon.
-A 10-year ladder = maturities spread across years 1–10.
-Shorter = less duration risk but lower yield.
+Number of rungs.
+One (or more) bond matures each year out to this horizon.
+A 10-year ladder spans maturities across years 1–10.
+Shorter horizons mean less duration risk but lower yield.

 Minimum rating